Infostrux-Solutions/snowflake-snowpro-core-study-notes/VirtualWarehouses/VirtualWarehouses.md

   * sizes range from XS, through S, M, L, XL, 2XL up to 6XL
     * the default size for warehouses created through the web interface is XL
     * the default size for warehouses created using SQL is XS
+    * 5XL and 6XL warehouses are generally available in AWS regions, and in preview in US Government and Azure regions.
-* A VW can be set to auto-suspend when idle for a configurable number of minutes
+* A VW can be set to auto-suspend when idle for a configurable number of minutes.
+  * By default, the auto-suspend option is enabled.
-  * Through the web UI this can be set as low as 5 minutes
+  * Through the web UI auto-suspend can be set as low as 5 minutes
-  * Through SQL this can be set as low as 1 minute (60 seconds) which is the minimum auto-suspend setting
+  * Through SQL auto-suspend can be set to the minimum auto-suspend setting of 1 minute (60 seconds)
   * VWs can also be started or suspended manually
 * A VW can also be set to auto-resume when a new query is submitted
+  * Auto-resume is enabled by default
   * A VW will automatically start when first created
   * In SQL a VW can be created in suspended mode by setting the `INITIALLY_SUSPENDED = TRUE` option
-* When first created a VW has, by default, the USAGE permission granted to the role that creates it
+* When a VW is first created, it has, by default, the USAGE permission granted to the role that creates it

 ## Compute Credits ##
-* Customer-created compute is charged per second with a one minute minimum
+* Customer-created compute is charged per second with a 60-second minimum each time the warehouse starts
 * Snowflake-created serverless (background) compute is charged per second with no minimum
   * These are request that can be handled without a VW, e.g.: `SHOW` commands, DDL commands, etc.
 * Credit cost can vary depending on cloud provider and region